-Multiple WiFi access points (AP) will be registered in the logfiles, but the position of each AP is unknown.
+Multiple WiFi access points (AP) will be registered in the logfiles, but the position of each AP is, a priori, unknown.
+Only the positions of the BLE tags and a few WiFi APs will be provided to competitors.
 Several geo-referenced floor-map images for each building will be available; competitors are free to decide whether to use or not to use that information for positioning.